-Map 13.1 OUT1 Balham Health Centre, 120 - 124 Bedford Hill, London, SW12 the maximum appropriate height for the zone is 5 storeys.
-The height of developments within that zone should not exceed the heights of, and should be in accordance with, the mid-rise building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
+Map 13.1 OUT1 Balham Health Centre, 120 - 124 Bedford Hill, London, SW12

+- 13.3 Built Form Development will be required to provide active frontages onto Bedford Hill. - Nature Existing trees and green space must be re-provided on site. - 13.5 Building heights In accordance with the mid-rise building maps in Appendix 2, the site is located in mid-rise building zone MB-A2b-01, and the maximum appropriate height for the zone is 5 storeys.
+The height of developments within that zone should not exceed the heights of, and be in accordance with, the mid-rise building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
 Development proposals for mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings).
 Development proposals for tall buildings will not be supported.